Fast, Free Auto Insurance Quotes

 Special Insurance Regulations for Massachusetts

 The Commonwealth of Massachusetts used to operate under a "fixed and established" system for setting auto insurance premiums, where the Commonwealth determined what auto insurance rates would be, rather than the insurance companies.
 Under this system, all Massachusetts insurance companies charged the same premiums, based on particular categories of rates, for every driver.
 Massachusetts has since changed its auto insurance system to introduce managed competition.
 This means that Massachusetts drivers can compare companies and choose the coverage they want.
 It also allows insurers to be more competitive by setting their own rates.
-The new system went into effect in 2008 and applies to individuals who purchase or renew insurance policies on or after April 1st, 2008.

 Additional Information on Insurance for Massachusetts